bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 On these grounds it is an overall theme in the bruno programming system to not _extend_ but further and further restrict the more general to the more specific.

+## Format
+The language uses more or less independent declarations of the form.

+		what name [unit] :: declaration-body

+* `what` is a keyword like word describing what is declared
+* `name` follows the keyword and gives a name to the declared thing
+* `::` is the _is declared as_ operator
+* `declaration-body` is the individual declaration itself that differs for the different declaration types.

+While there are several types of declarations each having a particular _keyword_ this identifiers can be used in the declaration body as well.
+There are no reserved words.

+The syntax has no statements or ending marks like a semicolon.
+While white-space is not significant in general a line-break might mark the end of some types of expressions.

 ## Data
-Data is always represented by values.
-Values are values, thus immutable with value equality.
+Data is always represented by values, thus is immutable with value equality and no concept of identity.

 ### Simple Values
-Two types of simple values, `dimension`s and `unit`s.
-The distinction between `dimension` and `unit` allows to model _type families_ (the type system section will go into the details).
+There are two types of simple values, independent `dimension`s and dependent `unit`s.

 		dimension Time [T] :: Int '0..

-`Time` is a specialisation of a integral number `>= 0` measured in `T`.
+`Time` is a specialisation of a integral number `>= 0` abbr. as `T`.
 While the dimension `Time` describes a kind of value _time_ is more of a concept than a measurable value.
 Therefore some _time_ `unit`s are introduced: